IlayRam/HW5-Computer-Graphics-Basketball/README.md

 ## Getting Started
 1. Clone this repository to your local machine
 2. Make sure you have Node.js installed
+3. Run npm install
-3. Start the local web server: `node index.js`
+4. Start the local web server: `node index.js`
-4. Open your browser and go to http://localhost:8000
+5. Open your browser and go to http://localhost:8000

 ## Complete Instructions
 **All detailed instructions, requirements, and specifications can be found in:**